Engineering for Humanity (EfH) and Humanitarian Materials Engineering (HME)

 Presentation title: “Homegrown Sustainability.”

-The PCSA are now organizing the second PCSA Humanitarian Pitch Competition that will take place on Monday October 5th, 1pm to 4pm at the American Ceramic Society's Annual Meeting at MS&T 2020.
-Abstracts are being accepted for this year's competition until September 1, 2020.
+The PCSA are now organizing the second PCSA Humanitarian Pitch Competition that will take place in conjunction with MS&T 2020 Virtual.
+Abstracts are being accepted for this year's competition until October 12, 2020.
 Prizes will be given to the first top four proposals.

 Making Clean Water Accessible Through Ceramics